 The Office of Student Disability Services also has Enhanced Services, called Project Pass, which students can choose to participate.
 By signing up for Project Pass (enhanced services), students are required to use all the services.
-Please see below for more information about Project Pass.
+Please see the Project Pass tab for more information about Project Pass.

 Scheduled exams are to be taken in our office at the same time as the class exam unless there is a conflict with the student's schedule.
 When a schedule conflict occurs, an arrangement will be worked out between the student and the professor in advance.
 This can be found on the accommodation sheet the professor signs, and an alternate time will be listed if needed.
 The professor can discuss this with the office if they prefer a certain time.

 - It is the responsibility of each student to notify the professor if they typically take exams in the SDS Office.
 The student will present the professor with an accommodation form to sign to notify the professor that they are using this service.

 - The student will schedule all exams with our office at least three business days in

 advance.
 They can call, email, or leave a voicemail in order to schedule exams.
 Students

 can also access the online scheduling form under the "forms" tab on our website.
 We

 ask that students notify our office at least three business days in advance so that we can notify the professor that we need a copy of the exam.

 Once a test has been scheduled by the student, the SDS Testing Center Supervisor will email the professor to notify him/her that we need a copy of the exam.

 - Emailed to email@example.com